0x3van/usb/README.md

-# usb
+# usb exploit

- a usb exploit.
+### credits: mrxrobotn for the USB exploit fundamentals.